wbwb11q/MRH-Universal-Downloader/README.md

 **Q: Is this free?**
 A: Yes, 100% free.
 Only a GitHub account needed.

-**Q: Why no YouTube support?**
+**Q: Why does Instagram sometimes fail?**
-A: Technical limitation on GitHub servers.
-Will be added if resolved.
+A: Instagram has rate limits.
+Wait a few hours and try again.

 **Q: How often to refresh fork?**
 A: Every 2-3 months or when `downloads` folder is full.